U.K., U.S. and Canada report Russian cyberspies may be trying to steal vaccine research

 The charges were hot-button at the time, but did not change the outcome: Johnson won the election in a landslide.

-Raab’s charge of Russian meddling in 2019 come as a much-delayed report into allegations of wider Russian interference into U.K. democracy is due next week.
+Raab’s charge of Russian meddling in 2019 comes as a much-delayed report into allegations of wider Russian interference into U.K.’s democracy is due next week.